GoogleCloudPlatform/gcsfuse/README.md

 # Support

-## Supported frameworks and operating systems
+## Supported operating system and validated ML frameworks

-To find out which frameworks and operating systems are supported by Cloud Storage FUSE, see https://cloud.google.com/storage/docs/gcs-fuse#supported-frameworks-os.
+To see supported operating system and ML frameworks that have been validated with Cloud Storage FUSE, see [here](https://cloud.google.com/storage/docs/gcs-fuse#supported-frameworks-os).

 ## Getting support